 Another Spielberg’s venture in the list, ‘Catch Me If You Can’ is a mere feather on his already “feathery” cap.
 And what could be better than all the running and chasing and skedaddling between DiCaprio and Hanks?
 Revolving around a real-life trickster Frank Abagnale, who, in his teens, conned various organizations and the Government worth millions of dollars by playing an imposter only to serve as a consultant with the FBI later on, ‘Catch Me If You Can’ seems unbelievable on its outset but is true to the core.
-In what can be called a straight departure from Spielberg’s style of filmmaking, ‘Catch Me If You Can’ was a refreshing, colourful, jolly, and a quirky venture with loads of humour and some power-packed performances, including and especially that of DiCaprio’s.
+In what can be called a straight departure from Spielberg’s style of filmmaking, ‘Catch Me If You Can’ was a refreshing, colorful, jolly, and quirky venture with loads of humor and some power-packed performances, including and especially that of DiCaprio’s.

 Read More: Best Portuguese Movies of All Time

 PG-13 Movies: X-Men (2000), X-Men 2 (2003), X-Men: The Last Stand (2006), X-Men Origins: Wolverine (2009), X-Men: First Class (2011), The Wolverine (2013), X-Men: Days of Future Past (2014), X-Men: Apocalypse (2016)